JessieTMossa/100-days-of-code-log/README.md

 Skimmed through the second half of Modern JS for Dinosaurs article, bookmarked to review later.
 Copied all of my #100DaysOfCode tweets into the GitHub log I should have been using from the start.
 Better late than not at all, I guess.

 ### R1D71
+Watched 2 hours of live #100Devs class.
+Really need to find the time to finish the review class and probably the full APIs and networking classes also.
+Not to mention homework.
+Can't stay awake any longer today.

+### R1D72

+R1D72 #100DaysOfCode #CodeNewbie #WomenWhoCode
+Mood
+#100Devs